 Coverage is "affordable" if employee contributions are less than 9.5% of:

-- Employee's W-2 wages (not reduced by 401(k) or cafeteria plan salary reductions)
+- Employee's W-2 wages (reduced by any salary reductions under a 401(k) plan or cafeteria plan)

 - Employee’s monthly wages (hourly rate x 130 hours per month),

 - Federal Poverty Level for a single individual